redweb-tn/sx-featured-page-widget/readme.txt

 == Description ==

-[SX Featured Page Widget](http://www.redweb.tn/sx-featured-page-widget-wordpress-plugin/) creates a widget that features a specific page, showing its contents..
+[SX Featured Page Widget](http://www.redweb.tn/sx-featured-page-widget-wordpress-plugin/) creates a widget that features a specific page, showing its contents.

 Check official website for